DaUmega/DaUmega/README.md

 Less code, less deps, less things to pick
 One tool that works beats a thousand that stick.

-Clarity over cleverness, small wins that stick;
+Purpose beats polish, small wins that stick
 Minimal footprint, maximal kick.

 ---